Justjeff211/sentinel-hub-lab/README.md

 ```

-The identity layer therefore moved beyond simply deploying virtual machines — it was genuinely functioning infrastructure.
+The identity layer therefore moved beyond simply deploying virtual machines and it was genuinely functioning infrastructure.

 ### Telemetry